-Seattle musician creates modern parody of ‘We Didn’t Start the Fire’ using hipster words
+After Seattle Times alert flub inspires jokes on Reddit, Seattle musician creates hipster parody of ‘We Didn’t Start the Fire’

 [Verse 1]

-Kombucha la croix mumblecore / Freegan bitters locavore / Portland unicorn YOLO / Actually XOXO
+Kombucha La Croix mumblecore / Freegan bitters, locavore / Portland unicorn YOLO / Actually XOXO

-Cold-pressed helvetica / Vinyl fam man-bun tilde / Farm-to-table raw denim / You probably haven’t heard of them
+Cold-pressed helvetica / Vinyl fam man-bun tilde / Farm-to-table, raw denim / You probably haven’t heard of them

 [Verse 2]

-3 wolf moon paleo / 4 dollar toast cornhole / Photo booth meditation / Godard flexitarian
+3 wolf moon, paleo / 4 dollar toast, cornhole / Photo booth meditation / Godard flexitarian

-Viral beard fanny pack / Celiac Thundercats / Raclette tumeric / Gluten-free Put a bird on it
+Viral beard, fanny pack / Celiac Thundercats / Raclette, tumeric / Gluten-free, Put a bird on it

 [Chorus]